Content

 History

-2024: Conflict over Republika Srpska Day celebrations
+Conflict over celebration of Republika Srpska Day

 The degree of confrontation between RS President Milorad Dodik and the central authorities of Bosnia and Herzegovina (BiH) and Western representatives in Bosnia sharply increased the celebration of January 9, 2024 of Republika Srpska Day.